d2l-ai/d2l-vi/chapter_convolutional-modern/vgg_vn.md

 ## Exercises
 -->

-## *dịch tiêu đề phía trên*
+## Bài tập

 <!--
 1. When printing out the dimensions of the layers we only saw 8 results rather than 11.
 Where did the remaining 3 layer informations go?
-1. Compared with AlexNet, VGG is much slower in terms of computation, and it also needs more GPU memory.
+2. Compared with AlexNet, VGG is much slower in terms of computation, and it also needs more GPU memory.
 Try to analyze the reasons for this.
-1. Try to change the height and width of the images in Fashion-MNIST from 224 to 96.
+3. Try to change the height and width of the images in Fashion-MNIST from 224 to 96.
 What influence does this have on the experiments?
-1. Refer to Table 1 in :cite:`Simonyan.Zisserman.2014` to construct other common models, such as VGG-16 or VGG-19.
+4. Refer to Table 1 in :cite:`Simonyan.Zisserman.2014` to construct other common models, such as VGG-16 or VGG-19.
 -->

 *dịch đoạn phía trên*